padraic-padraic/ucl-latex-thesis-templates/README.md

 Add your list of symbols to `preamble/Nomenclature.tex` if you want a list of symbols in the front matter of your document.

+This template can be alternatively built without the makefile using `latexmk -pdf Main`, and cleaned with `latexmk -c`.
+These programmes are included in most TeX distributions.

 =============